Renting out property can be lucrative, but it also entails a high level of responsibility.

 And if you’ve allowed it to reach a certain state of disrepair, a replacement costs a pretty penny.

 So weighing up boiler cover options on an insurance comparison site like Money will help you find the best deal — you can add it to your landlord insurance package or pay separately.

-If your rental properties are in blocks where some neighboring flats are owner-occupied and others are rented, there may be an agreement in place that you bear some responsibility for the shared upkeep of communal areas like staircases and storage areas.
+If your rental properties are in blocks where some neighbouring flats are owner-occupied and others are rented, there may be an agreement in place that you bear some responsibility for the shared upkeep of communal areas like staircases and storage areas.

 If this is the case, a factoring service like Rentolease can arrange everything from regular cleaning to emergency repairs.

 When roof tiles blow off in a sudden storm, gutters become blocked or standpipes freeze and crack, it causes untold troubles for tenants trying to go about their daily business within.

 But a landlord roofing service from a firm like Evana includes roof surveys and maintenance contracts that provide a clear picture of how well your roof is preserved and provide peace of mind that its structural integrity is robust.

 It’s fairly common for landlords to provide white goods like washing machines, tumble driers and cookers, while some even provide brown goods like TVs.

 So landlord insurance which covers parts, labour and callouts will ensure all these appliances are kept in proper working order for tenants.
 There are many providers to choose from, but those like Surewise have policies starting from under £10 per month — a small price to pay for reassurance.

 We tend to take electricity-powered lighting and gadgets for granted — until something fuses or frazzles and puts them out of action.